 The self-editor: a strategy for improving reflective writing.

 A strategy to help students meet reflective writing and critical self-analysis required in Work Based Learning courses, using a strategy based on ‘tricks of the trade’ by professional writers, as an alternative to a ‘basics skills’ approach.
 Students invariably submit early drafts with ‘All the right content, but not necessarily in the right order!’ - to take a theme from a well-known comedian.

 |Item Type:||Conference or Workshop Item (Paper)|

 |Additional Information:||The event has sparked off a train of ideas for another paper suggested by Molly Bellamy building on the metaphorical concepts surrounding story.
 I will be proposing a method of supporting students in their reflective writing through metaphorical structures illustrated with 'maps of the journey' stimulated by my ropework and implications of the metaphors surrounding 'to thole' - relating to the Irish thole pins on the curraghs referred to by Seamus Heaney in the preface to Beowulf.|

-|Deposited On:||02 Aug 2010 09:55|
+|Date Deposited:||02 Aug 2010 09:55|

 Actions (login required)